charlpluv/Diabetes-Detection/README.md

 Dataset used: Dataset: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

-This is a demo restAPI (batch inference) made with streamlit in python to help healthcare professionals diagnose diabetics among Pima Indians.
+This is a demo restAPI (batch inference) made with streamlit in python to help healthcare professionals diagnose diabetics among Pima Indians (as an example).

 Please look at 'Diabetes_detection'.pdf file before looking at .ipynb file